-Before we dive into the technical stuff, we should address some common questions people have when they first learn about NitroPack, like:
+Before we dive into the technical stuff, we should address an important question that some people have when they first learn about NitroPack’s results:

 Our service preloads lots of assets away from the main thread, utilizing modern CPU’s multi-core architecture.
 (More on this in the next section.)
 This causes speed testing tools not to register these resources in their waterfall charts.
 As a result, people get confused and think we somehow hide files to look better for PageSpeed Insights or GTmetrix.